 Megan became addicted to dog behavior when she adopted her first pup in 1999.
 She quickly immersed herself in the field while tending and training her own growing family of dogs.
 In 1999 she also launched her own very successful dog walking service to further her education in the needs of the city dog and their families.

 To hone her craft, Megan completed three separate dog training internships.
 She has been a member of the behavior department at the Anticruelty Society since 2005 and helped craft their original Bully buddy adoption program.
 Megan is a Certified Professional Dog Trainer, Canine Good Citizen Evaluator, Best Friends Animal Society Community Training Partner, and Safe Humane volunteer.
 She is an exceptional matchmaker and loves any opportunity to assist in finding the perfect dog.

 Megan commits what spare time she has to her own dog family.
 Believing exercise and good basic manners to be the bedrock of a great dog companion, she works hard to keep everyone on their toes.
 She is currently working toward agility competition with her sweet Russell/Poodle named Marcel.
 She also shares her home with Zuzu (Blue Heeler Mix), Cobweb and Myra (Jack Russell Terriers), Kid (puppy mill Toy Poodle) and her very dear and good humored husband Andy.

-* Photo of Brandi and Finn by Rhonda Holcomb, rhondahphoto.com
+Photo of Brandi and Gavin by Christy Gregory www.christygregory.com